platformsh/platformsh-docs/docs/src/development/access-site.md

 2. From the **Environment** menu, select an environment.
 3. Click **URLs**.

-   You can copy and paste any of those URLs into a web browser and access your site.
+Copy and paste any of these URLs into a web browser and access your site.

 <--->